sarikasurampudi/oml/oml-fun-on-adb/get-started-livelabs/get-started-livelabs.md

 	![Oracle Autonomous Data Warehouse](images/database-actions.png)

 4. The Oracle Database Actions Launchpad page opens in a separate tab.
 Scroll down to the Administration section and click **DATABASE USERS**.

+	> **Note:** You might be asked for a user and password at this point, depending on your browser.
+If asked, make sure to enter **ADMIN** and the password you gave the administrator user in Task 1, Step 7.

 	![Oracle Autonomous Data Warehouse](images/admin-db-users.png)